-I finished my degree, but put my dreams of a big Public Relations career on the shelf, to take a daycare friendly position that just paid the bills.
+I finished my degree...but put my dreams of a big Public Relations career on the shelf in order to take a daycare friendly position thatjust paid the bills.

 It has certainly been a wild ride, and very few minutes have been anything like my young girl visions of a fairy tale life.
 My children and I have not only persevered, we have succeeded.
-A year after my divorce we left our small family apartment and moved into our newly built four bedroom home.
-I earned a Master's Degree, while keeping everyone clothed, fed, and on track.
+One year after my divorce we left our small 2 bedroom apartment and moved into our newly built four bedroom home.
+I went on to earn a Master's Degree, while keeping everyone clothed, fed, and on track.
 My 20+ year career in the disabilities field has taken me from mom on Medicaid to a professional woman making Medicaid policy decisions for my entire state!
-I have even recovered from nine periods of unemployment...all experienced as a single mom!
+I have even recovered from ten periods of unemployment...all experienced as a single mom!

 It is through adversity that we grow, and like you, I often feel as though I must be about 20 feet tall by now!!

 My children are fabulous individuals who are polite (at least in public), empathetic, critical thinkers, and happy.
 I could not be more proud of them!